 All fold mirrors are mounted at 45 degrees to bend the test beam 90 degrees.
 The standoff distance is set for full compatibility with the 4D InSpec.
 A hard shell carrying case is included.

-The LCD cart makes it easy to bring the small, handheld 4D InSpec Surface Gauge directly to the test part for unprecedented ease of measurement.
-The cart is a wheeled, ergonomic stand that holds the all-in-one computer on a swivel arm, as well as the 4D InSpec and stand on its adjustable shelf.
+The portable cart holds the all-in-one computer on a swivel arm, as well as the 4D InSpec and its stand on the adjustable shelf.
 Raise the monitor and shelf for standing use, or lower the monitor when measuring a part that is sitting on the floor.
 The articulated arm is easily positioned for use in tight quarters and to reduce glare in factory lighting conditions.
 The cart is also capable of securely holding the 500W power supply accessory.

 500W Portable Uninterruptable Power Supply (UPS)

 This battery power supply is capable of running the 4D InSpec and computer for approximately 8 hours of standard use, or 6 hours of high-intensity use, without any need to plug into a wall outlet.
 The power supply provides improved portability for use throughout the shop floor.
 The power supply securely mounts to the LCD cart and detaches with a single thumbscrew.
 Multiple power supplies can be purchased so that one can be charging while the other is in use, allowing outlet-free operation of the 4D InSpec over multiple shifts.

 4D Technology worked with PTB and HALLE Präzisions-Kalibriernormale GmbH to create a depth standard for vertical calibration and verification of the 4D InSpec Surface Gauge.
 The standard includes grooves from 1 um to 900 µm deep.
 Use the 50, 200, 600 and 900 µm grooves for 4D InSpec calibration.
 The geometry of the standards is shown here.
 Each standard comes complete with a storage box as shown.